LifeWithVetta

 What Is Wat Phra Kaew

-• is used only for royal and national religious ceremonies
+• it is used specifically for royal and national religious ceremonies

 image.png